roedjer-okstate/Bank-Term-Deposit-Subscription/README.md

 These findings provide a roadmap for the bank to refine its approach to marketing term deposits, ensuring more targeted and effective client engagement.

-## Team Members
-**Team 42 (Team 3)**
-- Roy Chowdhury, Ritwik
-- Datta Chakraborty, Shreyan
-- Muchahary, Frankle
-- Tan, Roger

-## Introduction
-The aim was to analyze the dataset's variables to predict clients' likelihood of subscribing to term deposits, utilizing PySpark for data processing.

 ## File Directory
 - [EDA.ipynb](./Code/EDA.ipynb): This Jupyter notebook conducts an exploratory data analysis (EDA) on the XYZ_Bank_Deposit_Data_Classification.csv dataset using PySpark.
 Key tasks include:
     - Basic data understanding